SimVascular/simvascular.github.io-archive/source/documentation/userguide3/_polydata.md

 	Click "Save SV Projects" on the tool bar

-The model will be saved to a file inside the project folder.
+The model will be saved to files inside the project folder.